virajkothari7/Robinhood-Trading-Journal/README.md

 Getting data from Robinhood and have visualize it on local server using a web browser!!

 >> cd [PATH]/Robinhood-trading-journal/dashApp
->> python3 Robin_hood.py  #To get data from Robinhood
+>> python Robin_hood.py  #To get data from Robinhood
->> python3 index.py  #Will open a local server, for best view results, try using google chrome, safari or edge
+>> python index.py  #Will open a local server, for best view results, try using google chrome, safari or edge

 ~~~